An undecidable extension of Morley's theorem on the number of countable models: Finer Analysis: Descriptive Set Theory

-\begin{lem} Suppose $E$ is a thin co-$\kappa$-Souslin relation via $T$, i.e.~$T$ is the tree for the complement of $E$.
+\begin{lem}[{\cite[Theorem 1]{HSh}}] Suppose $E$ is a thin co-$\kappa$-Suslin relation via $T$, i.e.~$T$ is the tree for the complement of $E$.
 Assume $E$ is an equivalence relation after adding a Cohen real to $L[T]$.
-Then $E$ has at most $\kappa$ equivalence classes. \end{lem}
+Then $E$ has at most $\kappa$ equivalence classes. \qedhere \end{lem} \end{proof}

-We refer to the second proof of this in \cite{HSh}.
-The first ``proof" assumes ``not strongly thick" rather than ``thin", but only defines ``strongly thick" for $\kappa$-Souslin relations.
-Furthermore it claims ``the method of [\stp] (sic) shows that $E$ is strongly thick." \end{proof}

-There is a connection between (co)-$\kappa$-Souslin and our previous discussion of $\bSigma^1_2$ and $\bPi^1_2$.
+There is a connection between (co)-$\kappa$-Suslin and our previous discussion of $\bSigma^1_2$ and $\bPi^1_2$.
 First we quote: